christinabranson/christinabranson.github.io/pages/resume.md

 ### MS Atmospheric Science from University of Alabama-Huntsville
 I obtained my Master's degree in Atmospheric Science from the University of Alabama-Huntsville in December 2012.
 My program was very programming-intensive.
-In addition to the research described above while I was a graduate research assistant at UAH, I also
+In addition to the research described above while I was a graduate research assistant at UAH, I also performed meteorological simulations and climate modeling in Matlab, statistical analysis and data visualization in IDL, and
+I wrote a storm-tracking programming using mathematical morphology in Matlab.

 ### BS Mathematics from Rowan University
 I majored in Mathematics with a minor in Physics while at Rowan, but I also discovered my real passion for programming.
 While at Rowan, I took several courses in C++.
 I also performed research in Linear Algebra